Game: Valley * System: PS4 * Developer: Blue Isle Studios

 The level design is so damn smart.
 It's linear in nature as you follow the story, but with wide open areas that beg for you to explore and reward you with smartly hidden collectables.
 The flow to these levels (and they're big) really is hard to describe.
 I've been playing games for many many years and it's rare that I see such care taken into the layout of every piece the player interacts with.
 That's not to say it's too easy, it's just damn good level design.
 Bravo to the members behind this marvel.

 Only once in the campaign did I hit a snag where it wasn't apparent what should be done (this has been found by others too).
-In the screenshot below (took original from youtube), you can see the green arrow I've put in to show where you're suppose to go in order to get the upgrade you need for the section after this.
-However, you can veer left (see red arrow) and double jump onto a set of pipes which gives you access to the ramp you see in the picture.
+In the screenshot below you can see the green arrow I've put in to show where you're suppose to go in order to get the upgrade you need for the section after this.
+However, you can veer left (see red arrow) and double jump onto a set of pipes which gives you access to the ramp (blue arrow) you see in the picture.
 This ramp is meant to be used after you progress through the green path and pick up that upgrade.
-However, following the Red and then Blue path allows you to double jump into the next section where you can't progress nor can you go back.
+However, following the Red and then Blue path allows you to double jump into the next section where you can't progress (because you're missing the critical upgrade) nor can you go back.
 You're left thinking you're stumped on something that should be obvious.
 Thankfully you can fast travel to the section just before this and re-do.
 Still, it's an interesting snag in a game that's otherwise a winner in level design.

 |The single level design issue I had with Valley.|